SumanKSah/BookApp-Android/README.md

 # BookApp-Android

-This is a Demo of Book app which will fetch book data from a server and show to the Client device in an organized and attractive manner.
+This is a Demo of the Book app which will fetch book data from a server and show it on the client device in an organized and attractive manner.

 External Libraries Used: